Cala (footballer, born 1990)

-Sergio Calatayud Lebrón (born 2 March 1990), known as Cala, is a Spanish footballer who plays as a midfielder for El Palo.
+Sergio Calatayud Lebrón (born 2 March 1990), known as Cala, is a Spanish footballer who plays as a midfielder.

 Club career

 Cala was born in Antequera, Province of Málaga.
 Raised in local Málaga CF's youth ranks, he made his senior debut with the reserves in the Tercera División.
 He played his first competitive match with the first team on 3 March 2011, coming on as a substitute for Quincy Owusu-Abeyie in the 69th minute of a 7–0 La Liga away loss against Real Madrid.

 After leaving the La Rosaleda Stadium, Cala represented in quick succession CF Fuenlabrada, CD El Palo and Real Jaén, with all the clubs competing in the Segunda División B. He moved abroad for the first time on 22 July 2016, signing with Allsvenskan side Jönköpings Södra IF for the remainder of the season and leaving in early June 2017.